ja5perlu/Eyeprotect/README.md

 # Eyeprotect
   This is a code for protect your eyes.
-First of all, you need to prepare this:
+First of all, you need to prepare this :
-  ● Hardware
+  ◎ Hardware
   - Arduino Leonardo
   - HC-SR04
   - Light sensor
-  ● Software
+  ◎ Software
   - Arduino 1.6.12